come on

 usually used with to

-tried to come on to her
+tried to come on to me

-Examples of come-on in a Sentence
+Examples of come on in a Sentence

 Recent Examples on the Web

-These examples are programmatically compiled from various online sources to illustrate current usage of the word 'come-on.'
-Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
-Send us feedback about these examples.
+Examples are automatically compiled from online sources to show current usage.
+Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback.

 Word History